usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 ILLUSTRATION 1: A restaurant is undergoing a major renovation.
-Widening the entrance would affect the building structure because removal of an essential part of the structural frame would be required.In this case, it is &quot;technically infeasible&quot; to widen the entrance, and the action is not required.
+Widening the entrance would affect the building structure because removal of an essential part of the structural frame would be required.
+In this case, it is &quot;technically infeasible&quot; to widen the entrance, and the action is not required.
 However, all other ADAAG alterations requirements apply to the renovation.